ansug2000/100-days-of-code/log.md

 **Today's Progress**: Completed puzzles on Leetcode.

-**Thoughts:** ITrying to understand the puzzles or algorithms that work based on DFS.
+**Thoughts:** Trying to understand the puzzles or algorithms that work based on DFS.

 **Link to work:**